99MGMT Blog

 When looking to fill a job position within your private practice, you may be able to speed up the credentialing process slightly by developing a “short list” of potential candidates who you think may be qualified or interested.

-While you cannot start the official physician credentialing process prior to a physician’s application being submitted, you can create a list of practitioners who are licensed in your area and who have the special skills necessary to work in your office.
+While you cannot start the official physician credentialing process before a physician applies, you can create a list of licensed practitioners in your area with the special skills necessary to work in your office.

-Doing this saves time down the road by ensuring that some who may apply for your opening are already checking off some of the necessary boxes.
-Doing this doesn’t mean you shouldn’t consider applicants who were not on the list of physicians you scouted, but will significantly increase efficiency if you do receive applications from those who are on the list.
+Doing this saves time by ensuring that some applicants are already checking off some of the necessary boxes.
+This isn’t to say you shouldn’t consider applicants not on the list of physicians you scouted.
+However, it won't change what you receive but what you review.

 Contact Information

 As we mentioned once or twice before, physician credentialing is a long, tedious process.
-One way you can ensure that the process goes smoother is by making sure you have up-to-date contact information for any applicants.
+You can make the process run more smoothly by ensuring you have up-to-date contact information for any applicants.

-There will be several points throughout the credentialing procedure where you will need to provide updates or obtain new information from a physician, so current contact details are crucial.
+Several points throughout the credentialing procedures will require you to provide updates or obtain new information from a physician, so current contact details are crucial.

 Provide Instructions

-A surefire way to increase the likelihood of the credentialing process going smoothly is to provide adequate instructions to applicants so they can ensure they’re providing all the information necessary.
+A surefire way to increase the likelihood of a smooth credentialing process is to provide adequate instructions to applicants.
+This ensures they provide all the information necessary for vetting.

-For example, you may want to make sure you tell applying physicians in advance that you will need the following articles (at minimum):
+For example, you may want to make sure you inform physician applicants in advance that you will need the following articles (at minimum):

 Weak Applications

 In addition to being slow, the process of physician credentialing is also expensive.
-Do yourself and your practice a favor by weeding out the weak applications early on.
+Do yourself and your practice a favor by weeding out the weak applications early.

-While the line is sometimes blurry on the surface as to which applicants are stronger or weaker, there will likely always be at least a couple potential candidates who come through that are simply not qualified for your position.
+While the line is sometimes blurry on the surface as to which applicants are stronger or weaker, there will likely be some potential candidates who are unqualified for your position.

 Background Checks

-It is imperative that each aspect of the following is completed for each applicant:
+Each aspect of the following must be completed for each applicant:

 Peer References